DanielMFernandes/CCNA_Course_Notes/Course_Notes/REST_APIs.md

 - CRUD ( CREATE, READ, UPDATE, DELETE) refers to the operations we perform using REST APIs

 - CREATE :
-    - Used to CREATE new variables and set their initial values
+    - Used to create new variables and set their initial values
         - Example:  create a variable “ip_address” and set the value to “10.1.1.1”

 - READ :
-    - Used to READ the value of a variable
+    - Used to read the value of a variable
         - Example: Read the value of variable “ip_address” (”10.1.1.1”)

 - UPDATE :
-    - Used to CHANGE / UPDATE the value of a variable
+    - Used to change / update the value of a variable
         - Example: Change the value of “ip_address” from “10.1.1.1” to “10.2.3.4”

 - DELETE :
-    - Used to DELETE variables
+    - Used to delete variables
         - Example: Delete variable “ip_address”

 - HTTP uses *verbs* (aka. methods) that map to these CRUD operations